- City of Bellaire

 Property Protection

 Rather than waiting for a flood to occur, you can act now to protect your property from flood damage.
 Various alternatives are available to help minimize flooding.
-If the floor level of your property or structure is lower than the Base Flood Elevation (BFE) according to the city's Flood Insurance Rate Map (FIRM), consider ways to prevent flooding from occurring such as retrofitting your building.
-Retrofitting means altering your building to eliminate or reduce flood damage.
+Per FEMA, if the floor level of your property or structure is lower than the Base Flood Elevation (BFE) according to the city's Flood Insurance Rate Map (FIRM), you especially should consider ways to prevent flooding from occurring such as retrofitting your building or ancillary structure.
+This is also recommended where the floor level is lower than the Design Flood Elevation (DFE), which is the City’s “higher standard.”
+Retrofitting means altering your building or ancillary structure to eliminate or reduce flood damage.

 Retrofitting measures include:

-• "Wet Floodproofing" to modify the structure and relocate the contents so that when flood waters enter the building there is little or no damage
+- "Wet Floodproofing" to modify the structure and relocating the contents so that when flood waters enter the structure there is little or no damage

 There are several good references on retrofitting in the Bellaire Public Library and on the FEMA website.
 These references will inform you about retrofitting techniques and help you decide which is best for you.